Skip to main content

 Can UAE residents enter Thailand without a visa?

-UAE nationals (Emirati passport holders) can enter Thailand visa-free for 30 days.
+UAE nationals (Emirati passport holders) can currently enter Thailand visa-free for 60 days (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
 However, most other UAE residents with non-Emirati passports must check their own passport nationality.
-Over 60 nationalities are visa-exempt, around 20 can use the eVOA, and the remainder must apply for a tourist visa from the Thai Embassy in Abu Dhabi.
+Over 60 nationalities are visa-exempt, a small set use Visa-on-Arrival, and the remainder must apply for a tourist e-Visa online at thaievisa.go.th.

 How long can I stay in Thailand without a visa?

-Visa-exempt nationals can stay 30 days per visit.
-This can be extended once for 30 more days at a Thai immigration office inside Thailand (total 60 days).
-After 60 days, you must leave.
-If you want to stay longer, apply for a tourist visa (60 days + 30-day extension = 90 days) before you travel.
+Visa-exempt nationals can currently stay 60 days per visit (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
+This can be extended once for 30 more days at a Thai immigration office inside Thailand (currently total 90 days).
+After your maximum stay, you must leave.
+If you want certainty for a longer trip, apply for a tourist visa (60 days + 30-day extension = 90 days) before you travel.

 Is India exempt from Thailand visa?